 That being said, the fact that your products are unique doesn’t mean you’re the only one in the entire world selling something that meets that niche’s need.
 Your competitors are online, and the only way to ensure that your potential customers find you first is by ranking well in search engines.
 In order to do that, you need search engine optimization, or SEO.

-The immediate goal of SEO for niche markets is to rank higher in web searches.
+The immediate goal of SEO for niche markets, like SEO for a robotics company, is to rank higher in web searches.
 Once you achieve this goal, you have a better chance of reaching longer-term business goals, such as:

 Increased clicks and conversions